maproulette/maproulette3/README.md

 Then:
 `yarn e2e` to run the tests, or `yarn e2e --watch` to enter watch mode and only run tests with a `@watch` tag (useful when working on new tests).

+[Sauce Labs](https://saucelabs.com) has also graciously provided us with free access to their cross-browser testing platform.

 ## CSS Styling and Naming